f0nzie/transcript_interview_stuart_russell_by_lex_fridman/Stuart_Russell--Long-Term_Future_of_Artificial_Intelligence_Artificial_Intelligence_(AI)_Podcast.md

 **[Lex]** That's a good line!

 **[Stuart]** And then, the other is that we might see a kind of very visible failure in some of the major application areas.
 And I think self-driving cars would be the flagship.
 I think, when you look at the history, so the first self-driving car was on the freeway driving itself changing lanes overtaking in 1987.
 So, it's more than 30 years and that kind of looks like where we are today right you know prototypes on the freeway changing lanes and overtaking.
 Now, I think significant progress has been made particularly on the perception side.
 We worked a lot on autonomous vehicles in the early mid 90s at Berkeley.
 We had our own big demonstrations.
 We we put congressmen into self-driving cars and had them zooming along the freeway.
-And the problem was clearly perception
+And the problem was clearly perception.

-**[Lex]** At the time the problem that perception
+**[Lex]** At the time the problem that perception ...

 **[Stuart]** Yeah.
 In simulation, with perfect perception, you could actually show that you can drive safely for a long time; even if the other cars are misbehaving, and so on.
 But simultaneously we worked on machine vision for detecting cars and tracking pedestrians, and so on.
 And we couldn't get the reliability of detection and tracking up to a high enough particular level particularly in bad weather conditions nighttime, rainfall ...

 **[Lex]** Good enough for demos but perhaps not good enough to cover the general ...

 **[Stuart]** Yeah.
 The thing about driving is: suppose you're a taxi driver.
 You drive every day eight hours a day for ten years, right?
 That's a hundred million seconds of driving, and any one of those seconds you can make a fatal mistake.
 So, you're talking about eight nines of reliability, right?
 Now, if your vision system only detects ninety eight point three percent of the vehicles, right?
 That's sort of one on a bit nines of reliability.
 So, you have another seven orders of magnitude to go.
 And this is what people don't understand.
 They think "oh, because I had a successful demo I'm pretty much done".
 But you know you're not even within seven orders of magnitude of being done.
-And that's the difficulty and it's it's not there can I follow a white line that's not the problem, right?
+And that's the difficulty, and it's not that can I follow a white line.
+That's not the problem, right?
 We follow a white line all the way across the country but it's the the weird stuff that happens ...

 **[Lex]** it's some of the edge cases

 **[Stuart]** Yeah, the edge cases.
 Other drivers doing weird things.
-So, if you talk to Google right.
+So, if you talk to Google, right.
 So, they had actually very classical architecture where you had machine vision which would detect all the other cars and pedestrians, and the white lines, and the road signs.
 And then basically that was fed into a logical database.
 And then you had a classical 1970s rule-based expert system telling you: "okay, if you're in the middle lane and there's a bicyclist in the right lane who is signaling this then, don't need to do that".
 Yeah, right.
 And what they found was that every day they go out and there'd be another situation that the rules didn't cover, so they they come to a traffic circle and there's a little girl riding a bicycle the wrong way around a traffic circle.
 Okay, what do you do we don't have a rule?
 Oh, my god, okay, stop.
 And then they come back and had more rules and they just found that this was not really converging.
 And if you think about it right, how do you deal with an unexpected situation, meaning one that you've never previously encountered and the sort of the the reasoning required to figure out the solution for that situation has never been done, it doesn't match any previous situation in terms of the kind of reasoning you have to do.
 Well, in chess programs this happens all the time.
 You're constantly coming up with situations you haven't seen before and you have to reason about them, you have to think about okay here are the possible things I could do here the outcomes here's how desirable the outcomes are and then pick the right one you know.
 In the 90s we were saying: "okay, this is how you're gonna have to do automated vehicles: they're gonna have to have a look ahead capability".
 But the look ahead for driving is more difficult than it is for chess because.
 Humans are less predictable.

-[Lex] than just a standard well then will
+**[Lex]** than chess ...

 **[Stuart]** You have an opponent in chess, who's also somewhat unpredictable.
 But for example in chess you always know the opponent's intention: they're trying to beat you.
-Whereas in driving you don't know is this guy trying to turn left or has he just forgotten to turn off his turn signal or is he drunk or is he you know changing the channel on his radio or whatever it might be you got to try and figure out the mental state the intent of the other drivers to forecast the possible evolutions of their trajectories and then you've got to figure out okay which is the trajectory for me that's going to be safest, and those all interact with each other because the other drivers going to react to your trajectory, and so on.
-So you know they've got the classic merging onto the freeway a problem where you're kind of racing a vehicle that's already on the freeway, and you are you gonna pull ahead of them or you're gonna let them go first and pull in behind and you get this sort of uncertainty about who's going first.
+Whereas in driving you don't know is this guy trying to turn left, or has he just forgotten to turn off his turn signal, or is he drunk, or is he you know changing the channel on his radio, or whatever it might be you got to try and figure out the mental state the intent of the other drivers to forecast the possible evolutions of their trajectories and then you've got to figure out okay which is the trajectory for me that's going to be safest, and those all interact with each other because the other drivers going to react to your trajectory, and so on.
+So, they've got the classic merging onto the freeway, a problem where you're kind of racing a vehicle that's already on the freeway, and you are you gonna pull ahead of them, or you're gonna let them go first and pull in behind.
+And you get this sort of uncertainty about who's going first.
 So all those kinds of things mean that you need decision-making architecture that's very different from either a rule-based system, or it seems to me a kind of an end-to-end neural network system you know.
 So just as AlphaGo is pretty good when it doesn't do any look ahead but it's way, way, way, way better when it does, I think the same is going to be true for driving.
 You can have a driving system that's pretty good when it doesn't do any look ahead, but that's not good enough.
 We've already seen multiple deaths caused by poorly designed machine learning algorithms that don't really understand what they're doing.

 **[Lex]** Yeah.
 On several levels, I think it's on the perception side there's mistakes being made by those algorithms were the perception is very shallow.
 On the planning side, to look ahead like you said, and the thing that we come come up against.
 That's really interesting when you try to deploy systems in the real world is you can't think of an artificial intelligence system as a thing that responds to the world always.
 You have to realize that it's an agent that others will respond to as well so in order to drive successfully you can't just try to do obstacle avoidance.